Gerrit Niekoop

-Arnod Gerrit Niekoop is a former Surinamese football player, referee and board member of the Surinamese Football Association, as well as board member and former chairman of the Surinamese Refereeing Commission.
+Arnod Gerrit Niekoop is a Surinameseformer football player, referee and board member of the Surinamese Football Association, as well as board member and former chairman of the Surinamese Refereeing Commission.

 During his playing career he played in the Surinamese Hoofdklasse for S.V.
 Robinhood and M.V.V., and for the Suriname national team.
 He spent most of his professional playing career with S.V.
 Robinhood, winning five national titles, finishing as the league top scorer in 1964.

-Career
+Club career

 SV Robinhood

 Born in Diitabiki, Surinam, Niekoop joined S.V.
 Robinhood in 1954.
 Playing together with Humphrey Mijnals, Siegfried Haltman and Kenneth Kluivert during his career with Robinhood, he helped form the dangerous attack of Robinhood, only rivaled by S.V.
 Transvaal at the time.
 In 1964 he led Robinhood to an undefeated season, winning the National championship and finishing as the leagues top goal scorer that same season.

 MVV

 In 1966, he joined M.V.V.
 (Militaire Voetbal Vereniging), the football club of the military.
 He would continue his goal scoring habits at his new club, playing with the likes of Armand Doesburg and George Headley, who were considered a dangerous attacking tandem.